Crostatus/Jitter/README.md

 xterm is a unix-like terminal emulator.

 **Type `make test` to start the test**.
-It consists in starting various TCP communications to generate some network traffic meanwhile this tool is running, to let it start sniffing.
+It consists in starting various TCP communications to generate some network traffic meanwhile this tool is running, to let the sniffing start.